Configure Kubernetes Cluster Connection Details

 |

-To access this cluster from within the Lazsa Platform, you must configure the cluster connection details as described in the following steps:
+To access this cluster from within the Calibo Accelerate platform, you must configure the cluster connection details as described in the following steps:

-- Sign in to the Lazsa Platform and click Configuration in the left navigation pane.
+Sign in to the Calibo Accelerate platform and click Configuration in the left navigation pane.

 (After you save your first cluster connection details, you see the Modify button here.)

-- Configuration Name: Give a name to your configuration.
-Your Kubernetes cluster connection details are saved by this name in the Lazsa Platform.
+Configuration Name: Give a name to your configuration.
+Your Kubernetes cluster connection details are saved by this name in the Calibo Accelerate platform.

-- Description: Provide a description of your configuration.
-When you save multiple connection details in the Lazsa Platform, a brief description always helps you identify the saved connection details easily.
+Description: Provide a description of your configuration.
+When you save multiple connection details in the Calibo Accelerate platform, a brief description always helps you identify the saved connection details easily.

 Do one of the following: